-The Minor in Education is open to all undergraduate students.
+The Minor in Education is open to all undergraduates.
 Students must apply for formal admission to the minor no later than the first day of classes in the senior year.

-Education minors take 3 core courses and 6 credits of electives, and complete a small capstone experience.
-Full details are available in our handbook; highlights are below.
+Education minors take 3 core courses and (at least) 6 credits of electives.
+They also complete a small capstone project.
+For full details, please see the Education Minor handbook; highlights are below.

 Core Courses (for breadth):

-- One course from each column below (two courses total):
+One course from each category below (two courses total):

 Electives (for depth in an area or further exploration):

-- Up to four of these credits may be unstructured; unstructured credits are TAships (EDUC 4980 only) and independent studies (EDUC 4970 only).
+- No more than 4 of these credits may be unstructured.
+Unstructured credits are internships (EDUC 4960), independent studies (EDUC 4970), or TAships (EDUC 4980).

-Capstone Experience (to synthesize insights from coursework and related experiences):
+Capstone (to synthesize insights from coursework and related experiences):

 In their final semester before graduation, minors participate in one of two possible culminating experiences:

-Option 2 (Publications on Education): Education Minors may submit a written reflection that summarizes their new insights on education and how these developed.
-“Written reflection” can be construed broadly, including but not limited to essays, editorials, short stories, and poems.
-Reflections are compiled each summer and made publicly accessibleon our Capstones and Testimonials page.
+Option 2 (Publications): Education Minors may submit a publication that summarizes their new insights on education, how they developed, and how they might be applied in the future.
+“Publication" is broad, including but not limited to essays, editorials, short stories, and poems.
+Reflections are compiled each summer and made publicly accessible on our Capstones and Testimonials page.